Internship Program Tables

 Describe any other required minimum criteria used to screen applicants:

 Given the effects of COVID on clinical training after March 2020, some leniency will be granted with regards to hours and experiences.
-By the application deadline of November 15, we prefer that the successful applicant needs to have met meets or comes close to all of the following requirements:
+By the application deadline of November 15, we prefer that the successful applicant has met or nearly achieved 400 AAPI assessment hours and an additional 400 AAPI intervention hours, including:

-- 10 completed WISC-Vs (or equivalent) with integrative reports (other IQ tests are not adequate substitutes)
+- 10 completed WISC-Vs with integrative reports (other IQ tests are not adequate substitutes)

-- 10 completed WIAT-IIIs or Woodcock Johnson Psycho-Educational batteries with integrative reports.
+- 10 completed WIAT-III/IV or Woodcock Johnson Psycho-Educational batteries with integrative reports.

 - 10 child and/or adolescent therapy cases: CBT individual or family therapy (not group therapy and not psychodynamic play therapy).
 At least six of these cases must have been completed; up to four can still be ongoing.
 Applicants headed for pediatric neuropsychology careers will be held to this standard as well.